chamolie

 The buds or just-opened flowers can be used in salads, savouring the sweet aromatic taste of the plant with a slightly bitter after-taste.

-NOTE: This herb is not recommended during pregnancy, as some herbalists consider it to relaxing to the uterus.
-Some people who suffer from hay- fever who are sensitive to ragweed, asters, or related plants, may be sensitive to chamomile.
+This herb is not recommended during pregnancy, as some herbalists consider it too relaxing for the uterus.
+Some people who suffer from hay fever and are sensitive to ragweed, asters, or related plants may be sensitive to chamomile.

 1. Pour 1 cup of boiling water over 8 – 10 fresh flowers or a teaspoon of the dried herbs.

 2. Let it steep for 5 – 10 minutes.
-Keep covered when infusing for tea in order to preserve the volatile components as long as possible.
+Keep it covered when infusing for tea to preserve the volatile components as long as possible.

 When drunk as a tea, the blissfully apple-like scent brings a relaxed smile and an overall feeling of relaxation.